Fadil369/brainsait-core/README.md

 2. Copy `.env.example` to `.env.local` and set `GEMINI_API_KEY`, `VITE_API_BASE_URL`, and `VITE_WS_BASE_URL`
 3. Run a quick type-check to make sure the Copilot integration compiles:
    `npm run typecheck`
-4. In one terminal start the Gemini proxy server:
+4. In one terminal start the Gemini proxy server (with hot reload):
-   `npm run server`
+   `npm run server:dev`
 5. In another terminal start the app:
    `npm run dev`